kjs29/nback/README.md

 ### I believe that an individual's intelligence can increase with practice the same way you would exercise and build muscle.
 I was watching a show that introduced this game called 'N back' and it looked challenging but interesting.

 ### This game is my first project after learning Python.
-I heard that people can make games with [pygame module](https://www.pygame.org/news), and creating games can teach a lot about programming in general so I decided to give it a try.
+I heard that people can make games with [pygame](https://www.pygame.org/news), and creating games can teach a lot about programming in general so I decided to give it a try.

 # What is 'N back'?